6 Ways To Create A Positive, Focused, Calm Morning Routine

 Over the years I’ve had a number of different morning routines.
-They've adapted and changed and I've learned some important things along the way.
-If you’re thinking of creating a morning routine, or adjusting one you already have, I hope you find something below to help and inspire you to start your day in the best possible way.
+They've been adjusted and changed and I've learned some important things along the way.
+If you’re thinking of creating a morning routine, or improving one you already have, I hope you find something below to help and inspire you to start your day in the best possible way.

 Get up and don’t press snooze